• FILTRATION

 Check the whole pump assembly thoroughly.
 Inspect belts, pulleys, belts, pipes, hoses, clamps, and couplers.
 Make sure there are no loose fittings or connections that can interfere with the priming.
 Also, check for damages.
 Thorough inspections help prevent serious problems during operation.

-Step 3: Look for a Priming Nozzle That Will Give You Access to the Pump Chamber
+Step 3: Look For a Priming Nozzle

 The priming nozzle in a gas-powered pump is right next to the outlet flange.
 This is where the discharge hose is connected.
 This usually has a plug you can manually open.